zborffs/lotrchess/README.md

 - read pgn or output from c-chess-cli to playback in real-time what was happening
 - Flyweight pattern? // this is already sort of done (or SFML gives us the option to do this or does it itself)
 - Replay games
-- multithreading for reading from engine + updating things on screen etc. etc.
 - promoting pick piece

 Idea: